-During the retreat, Khenmo gives an introduction to each session with an overall focus on a specific Dharma topic or meditation training. each month.
-Retreatants work with training videos of HH Drikung Kyabgon teaching the Six Yogas with detailedsubtle instructions.
+During the retreat, Khenmo gives an introduction to each session with an overall focus on a specific Dharma topic or meditation training.
+With the Shravasti curriculum, retreatants work with training videos of H.H.
+Drikung Kyabgön teaching the Six Yogas with detailed, subtle instructions.

 Traditionally, retreats begin at sunset and conclude in the early morning.
 We combine Dharma talks and sitting meditation.
 In between, we encourage silence and a social media fast.
 The last session will incorporate a time for questions.
 At any time, you can put questions about the meditation instructions into the chat box and Khenmo will incorporate them into the Dharma talk.
 In this way, you can relax your discursive mind during the retreat.

 It’s always good to do a thorough cleaning of your meditation area ahead of time and set up a small altar – perhaps a photo or candle.
 This will create suitable conditions for relaxed contemplation.
 The retreat will be conducted in silence or limited functional talking.
 If you share a space, you will want to gently inform your family, friends, and co-workers that for this short period of time, you are unavailable.
 During free time, you are encouraged to walk outside if you can.
 During retreat you are setting aside news and entertainment including social media; perhaps select one relevant book to enhance your understanding of the retreat’s topic between meditation sessions.

 Ongoing Shravasti Practice with Sangha: After your first Shravasti Retreat, you are welcome to join a weekly Shravasti practice Friday mornings 6:30 – 8:30 AM Eastern.